 In the final week of our “Race Matters” mini-series, Cells4Life are raising awareness of Fanconi Anaemia.

 Fanconi Anaemia was discovered by a Swiss paediatrician in 1927 named Guido Fanconi.
 Fanconi Anaemia is a genetic disorder with a higher prevalence in Afrikaners in South Africa and Ashkenazi Jews, FA affects approximately 1 in 350,000 births.
-The genetic nature of FA means that for those parents who aware that they could have a baby with this illness that they can plan ahead and bank their baby’s cord blood for a perfect match should they need a stem cell transplant in the future.
+The genetic nature of FA means that for those parents who aware that they could have a baby with this illness that they can plan ahead and bank their baby’s cord blood for the potential treatment of a younger or older sibling who is born with the condition.

 Fanconi Anaemia is incredibly rare and diagnosis can be timely [1] however, those with FA usually have a congenital anomaly [2].